With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

 Important Tip: Notice mine don’t line up exactly but it was only ¼” off.
 This is not an exact science and it is absolutely not worth drilling new holes if the old ones are close enough.
 I promise no one will come to your house and think bad of you if your handles are slightly too high.
-So, if my old knob holes are ½” inch too high or low, and you like the overall look, it is not worth it to drill new holes.
+So, if my own knob holes are ½” inch too high or low, and you like the overall look, it is not worth it to drill new screw holes.

 If you are going from knobs to handles, let’s say on the uppers that the old knob hole is ½” too low by the guidelines above; don’t worry about drilling a new hole.

 Just use that hole for the bottom handle hole for your new hardware.
 Measure off that first hole for your second hole for the handle.